muammar/ml4chem/docs/source/data.rst

 Introduction
 ==============
-Data is central in Machine Learning and ML4Chem provides some tools to prepare your datasets.
+Data is central in Machine Learning and ML4Chem provides some tools to prepare your Datas.
 We support the following:

 1. `Atomic Simulation Environment (ASE) <https://wiki.fysik.dtu.dk/ase/>`_.